jaredquinn/meshtastic-bridge/README.md

 for use with Docker.

 * MESHTASTIC\_HOST - Hostname or IP of Meshtastic Node (localhost)
+* MESH\_LOCATION\_SOURCE - Source of position data for generating APP\_POSITION packets.

 Additional configuration can be specified for each plugin as specified in the relevant section.

+### MESH\_LOCATION\_SOURCE

+Specify where the location data for APP\_POSITION packets comes from.
+If unset no position data for this node will be updated, however some modules may still beacon a stored location from the node.

+* mqtt - Use the MQTT plugin to get GPS locations, topics specified in plugin code.

 ## Plugin Architecture